daplhall/dicechanics/README.md

 > operator - compares the dice with a single number D.count(...)  - counts the faces given as arugment

+# masking
+You need to beable to mask the faces with letters Dice("123213")

 # Constructors needs
 number - defines the highest numbered face and assumes a sequence from 1 to number text - defines the number of faces defined by a sequence eg "1,2,3..6,9",